 One way to tell if all your practice is working is to record yourself with a camera.
 Use a camera and don’t just a sound recorder because it’s important to see how you speak, not only hear it.

 You don’t need to download any special software to record yourself; most computers and mobile devices have built-in video recorders.
 You can use PhotoBooth on a Mac or Movie Moments on a Windows computer.
 The specific programs change with time (the Movie Moments program, for instance, might not be available anymore by the time you read this) but as long as a computer has a camera, you should be able to record videos with it.
 Your phone or mobile device also has a video capturing app, usually as part of the camera app.

 Compare your recording to someone else saying the same words or sounds.
-Find a video of your favorite part from a movie, like this clip from “Earth to Echo.”
+Find a video of your favorite part from a movie.
 Choose one or two sentences and record yourself trying to match the stress, tone and pronunciation of the video.
-Then you can compare the two and see what you did differently, and try again.
+Then you can compare the two, see what you did differently and try again.

 Ask a friend or watch a video to check.
 If your pronunciation doesn’t sound the same, ask yourself some questions: Are you moving your mouth the right way?
 Is your tongue in the right place?
 Are you stressing the right part of the word?
-Use everything you learned in this article so far!
+Use everything you’ve learned in this article so far!